floored1585/pixel/README.md

 This project is severely lacking documentation at the moment, and the test suite will fail miserably outside of a specifically crafted environment.
 These are things that need work!

+Please join us in #pixel on Freenode if you have any questions, we'd be glad to help!

 Installation
 -------